 This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, particularly in the discussions under the captions "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 All statements other than statements of historical fact, are forward-looking.
-Examples of forward-looking statements include, but are not limited to, statements regarding guidance, industry prospects, future business, future results of operations or financial condition, future dividends, future stock performance, our ability to consummate acquisitions and integrate the businesses we have acquired or may acquire into our existing operations, new or planned features, products or services, management strategies, our competitive position and the COVID-19 pandemic.
-You can identify many forward-looking statements by words such as "may," "will," "would," "should," "could," "expects," "aim," "anticipates," "believes," "estimates," "intends," "plans," "predicts," "projects," "seeks," "potential," "opportunities" and other similar expressions and the negatives of such expressions.
+Examples of forward-looking statements include, but are not limited to, statements regarding guidance, industry prospects, future business, future results of operations or financial condition, future dividends, future stock performance, our ability to consummate acquisitions and integrate the businesses we have acquired or may acquire into our existing operations, new or planned features, products or services, management strategies and our competitive position.
+You can identify many forward-looking statements by words such as "may," "will," "would," "should," "could," "expects," "aims," "anticipates," "believes," "estimates," "intends," "plans," "predicts," "projects," "seeks," "potential," opportunities" and other similar expressions and the negatives of such expressions.
 However, not all forward-looking statements contain these words.
-Forward-looking statements are subject to known and unknown risks, uncertainties and other factors that could cause our actual results to differ materially from those expressed or implied in the forward-looking statements.
-Such risks and uncertainties include, among others, those discussed under the caption "Risk Factors" of this Annual Report on Form 10-K, as well as in our consolidated financial statements, related notes, and the other information appearing elsewhere in this report and our other filings with the Securities and Exchange Commission, or the SEC.
-Given these risks and uncertainties, you should not place undue reliance on any forward-looking stat
+Forward-looking statements are subject to known and unknown risks, uncertainties include, among others, those discussed under the caption "Risk Factors" of this Annual Report on Form 10-K, as well as in our consolidated financial statements, related notes, and the other information appearing elsewhere in this report and our other filings with the Securities and Exchange Commission, or the SEC.
+Given these risks and uncertainties, you should not place undue reliance on any forward-looking statements.
+The forward-looking statements contained in this Annual Report on Form 10-K are made only as of the date hereof, and we do not intend, and, except as required by law, we undertake no obl

 Unless the context otherwise indicates, references in this Annual Report on Form 10-K to the terms "Shutterstock," "the Company," "we," "our" and "us" refer to Shutterstock, Inc. and its subsidiaries.
-"Shutterstock," "Shutterstock Editorial," "Asset Assurance," "Offset," "Bigstock," "Rex Features," "PremiumBeat," "TurboSquid," "PicMonkey," "Pattern89," "Shotzr," "Pond5," "Splash News," "Shutterstock Studios" and "Shutterstock Editor" and their logos are registered trademarks and are the property of Shutterstock, Inc. or one of our subsidiaries.
+"Shutterstock," "Shutterstock Editorial," "Asset Assurance," "Offset," "Bigstock," "Rex Features," "PremiumBeat," "TurboSquid," "PicMonkey," "Pattern89," "Shotzr," "Pond5," "Splash News," "Giphy," "Shutterstock Studios," "Shutterstock Editor," "Shutterstock.AI," and "Creative Flow" and their associated logos are registered trademarks and are the property of Shutterstock, Inc. or one of our subsidiaries.
 All other trademarks, service marks and trade names appearing in this Annual Report on Form 10-K are the property of their respective owners.